scottaohara/accessibility_interview_questions/README.md

 ## Design
 - Talk about the pros and cons of flat and [skeuomorphic design](http://whatis.techtarget.com/definition/skeuomorphism) trends in regards to accessibility.
 - Explain the importance of color contrast.
-- Besides `:hover`, what other states should an actionable item (links, buttons, form controls) have designs for.
+- Besides `:hover`, name other states an actionable item (links, buttons, form controls, etc.) could have styles for, and why?
 - What are your thoughts on the removal of visual focus indicators for UI elements?
 - If a form or form field were to return an error message, where might you want those error messages to be located?
 - How can utilizing animation in an interface affect the user experience?